emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 General description of the use case.

 ## GREEN WG Charter Specifics

 (if there are no GREEN specific aspects, then it is not a UC to be documented) For example, the use case involves components that can report on energy consumption and that might be reconfigured (on a local or global scale) to operate based on energy goals/limitations.

 ### The Need for Energy Efficiency

 ## Requirements for GREEN

 Examples (can be split into different categories to facilitate a summary at the end of the document):

-- Granularity of measurements should be per component, per line, per port…
+- Granularity of measurements should be per component, per line, per port.

 - Ability to switch on/off, put on sleep mode… components.

 - Ability to reconfigure hardware mode based on power savings (e.g., reduce reliability or speed).

-- Ability to operate globally (not constrained to just one device) based on power savings/goals (e.g., steer traffic using a different path that consumes less energy)
+- Ability to operate globally (not constrained to just one device) based on power savings/goals (e.g., steer traffic using a different path that consumes less energy).